tensorflow/tensorboard/tensorboard/plugins/npmi/README.md

 The nPMI plugin is a frontend to the techniques presented in a [paper](https://svn.spraakdata.gu.se/repos/gerlof/pub/www/Docs/npmi-pfd.pdf) by Gelof Bouma.

-The plugin is currently experimental and still under active development.
-It is already fully functional, however, and can be used as is.
+The plugin is currently experimental and still under active development, however it can already be used as is.

 ## nPMI

-nPMI is a correlation metric, which can be used to analyze different aspects in the pipeline of neural network development.
-It can be used for training data assessment as well as to get insights into the model.
+nPMI is short for "normalized pointwise mutual information", which is a correlation metric.
+It can be used to analyze different aspects in the pipeline of neural network development, such as training data assessment as well as to get insights into the model.

 ## Using the Plugin